 - Filing annual reports

-For an LLC, S Corp election means its owners will only have to pay self-employment taxes on their wages and salaries from the business.
-Any income paid to them as dividends will not be subject to social security and Medicare taxes.
+For an LLC, S Corporation election means its owners are on the payroll for the work they do in the business and will only pay Social Security and Medicare taxes on their wages and salaries from the business.
+Any income paid to them as profit distributions is not subject to Social Security and Medicare taxes.

-For a C Corp, having S Corp tax treatment eliminates the “double taxation” that normally occurs with a corporation.
+For a C Corporation, an advantage of having an S Corporation tax treatment is that it eliminates the double taxation that normally occurs with a corporation.
 Usually, a C Corporation pays income tax on its profits at the corporate level, and then those profits are taxed again at the individual (shareholder) level when dividends are paid.
-With S Corp election, the corporate entity doesn’t pay corporate taxes.
+With the S Corporation election, the corporate entity doesn’t pay corporate taxes.
 Instead, profits flow through to the individual shareholders’ tax returns and are taxed at the tax rates for individuals.

 The name you select for your business will be what customers associate with your products and services.
-As your business name represents your brand, it’s important to put time and effort into ensuring it has staying power—and that you have the legal right to use it in the first place!
+As your business name represents your brand, it’s essential to put time and effort into ensuring it has staying power and that you have the legal right to use it in the first place!

-Business owners should check with the state where they will be operating their business to make sure no other company is using or has reserved the name.
+Business owners should check with the state where they will operate their business or use an online name search tool to ensure no other company is using or has reserved the name.

-An EIN (Employer Identification Number) is to a business what a social security number is to an individual.
-It’s a federal tax ID number used for tax filing and other reporting purposes.
-Businesses that want to hire employees must have an EIN.
+An EIN (Employer Identification Number) is to a business what a Social Security number is to an individual.
+It’s a federal tax ID number used for tax filings and other reporting purposes.
+Companies that want to hire employees must have an EIN.
 Also, partnerships, multi-member LLCs, and corporations must have an EIN.
-Many banks will not open a business bank account for a company if it doesn’t have an EIN.
+Many banks will not open a business bank account for a company if it doesn’t have a federal tax ID number.

 An EIN helps draw the line of separation between a business and its owners, which can help keep accountability clear and sustain a business owner’s protection against personal liability.
-Also, by sharing the EIN rather than a social security number with everyone who works with the company, a business owner can minimize the risk of personal identity theft.
+Also, by sharing the company’s EIN rather than the owner’s Social Security number with vendors, suppliers, and others, a business owner can minimize the risk of personal identity theft.